-What affects moving costs in Bath
+What affects cost planning for moves in Bath

 | Cost driver | What changes the time | Why it affects total cost |